 • Improving Rural Veterans' Access to Rheumatology Care Nationwide provides access to rheumatology care for Veterans living in rural areas with systemic autoimmune diseases and other complex rheumatic conditions.

-• Mobile Prosthetic and Orthotic Care (MoPOC) helps to restore function, mobility and independence for rural Veterans with limb loss and movement disorders by bringing artificial limb and bracing care to their communities.
+• Mobile Prosthetic and Orthotic Care (MoPOC) helps to restore function, mobility, and independence for rural Veterans with limb loss and movement disorders by bringing artificial limb and bracing care to their communities.

-• National Cardiology Hub and Spoke Network provides rural Veterans streamlined access to invasive cardiovascular procedure care in high-complexity VA medical centers (hubs) through intitial access to VA cardiology services closer to home, nurse navigation, and travel support to and from hub VA facilities.
+• National Cardiology Hub and Spoke Network provides rural Veterans streamlined access to invasive cardiovascular procedure care in high-complexity VA medical centers (hubs) through intitial access to VA cardiology services closer to home, nurse navigation, and travel support to and from hub facilities.

-• National Telecritical Care (TCC) Program connects VA facilities that do not have intensivists on staff with VA intensivists nationwide via telehealth to increase access to TCC services and specialty inpatient care for rural Veterans.
+• The National Telecritical Care (TCC) Program connects VA facilities that do not have intensivists on staff with VA intensivists nationwide via telehealth to increase access to TCC services and specialty inpatient care for rural Veterans.

-• National Teleneurology Program establishes telehealth sites to ensure access to neurology in rural areas where providers are unavailable.
+• The National Teleneurology Program establishes telehealth sites to ensure access to neurology in rural areas where providers are unavailable.

-• Pharmacist Providers Improve Access for Rural Veterans with Opioid Use Disorder delivers greater access to medication assisted treatment for rural Veterans by integrating Clinical Pharmacy Specialist Providers in collaborative care models.
+• Pharmacist Providers Improve Access for Rural Veterans with Opioid Use Disorder delivers greater access to medication assisted treatment for rural Veterans by integrating clinical pharmacy specialist providers in collaborative care models.

-• Sleep Telemedicine supports diagnosis, care and remote monitoring of Veterans with sleep apnea via web-enabled devices.
+• Sleep Telemedicine supports diagnosis, care, and remote monitoring of Veterans with sleep apnea via web-enabled devices.

-• Teleaudiology provides audiology remote fittings and aftercare services, remote diagnostic testing, and audiometric testing for rural Veterans.
+• Teleaudiology provides remote audiology fittings and aftercare services, remote diagnostic testing, and audiometric testing for rural Veterans.

 Mental Health